How To Remove Rust Spots From Ironmongery

 • Remove any rust, paint chips or flaking material with a small wire brush or wire wool.

-• Small areas of damage or paint chips can be repaired with black enamel hobby paint such as Humbrol, preferably in a gloss or semi-gloss finish in a colour to best match the original coating.
+• Small areas of damage or paint chips can be repaired with black enamel hobby paint such as Humbrol, preferably in a gloss or semi-gloss finish.

-• Pewter items are slightly trickier to repair, but Hammerite also do a range of colours in their "direct to rust metal paint".
+• Pewter items are slightly trickier to repair, but Hammerite also offers a range of colours in its direct to rust metal paint.

 Rustic Style